nzaman7878/javascript-interview-exercises/README.md

 23 - Create a counter function using closures that increments and returns the count on each call.

 24 - Implement a private variable using closures.

+25 - Create a prototype for a product object with propertise like name, price, and quantity.
+Add a method to the Product prototype to calculate the total value.